fehmeen-tariq/fehmeen-tariq/README.md

 ### Hi, I’m Fehmeen 👋🏽 I'm passionate about all things data 📊
-👩🏽‍💻 Currently, pursuing a **Masters in Statistics with a Risk and Financial Modelling track** at **Columbia University** 👩🏽‍💻 I did my BS from Georgia Tech in **Industrial Engineering** with a minor in **Finance** graduate
+👩🏽‍💻 Currently, pursuing a Masters in **Statistics** with a **Risk and Financial Modelling track** at **Columbia University**

+👩🏽‍💻 I did my Bachelors from **Georgia Tech** in **Industrial Engineering** with a minor in **Finance** graduate

-⚡ Looking to make a difference in the realm of Product/Growth Analytics, Market Research, Financial Markets, Infrastructure or IoT through my use of analytics.
+⚡ Looking to make a difference in the realm of Financial Markets, Product/Growth Analytics, Market Research, Infrastructure or IoT through my use of analytics.

-🌱 Currently working on a passion project related to Impact Analysis of 2000s Events on Financial Markets using Python.
+🌱 Currently working on a passion project using Python.

 👀 My past experiences include:
    - Supply chain analytics and business intelligence for a multi-channel retailer, helping reduce product damage.